 This vehicle has airbags.
 A rear seat is a safer place to secure a forward-facing child restraint.
-See Where to Put the Restraint on page 3-35.
+See Where to Put the Restraint on page 3-36.

-In addition, the vehicle has a passenger sensing system which is designed to turn off the right front passenger frontal airbag and passenger knee airbag under certain conditions.
-See Passenger Sensing System on page 3-23 and Passenger Airbag Status Indicator on page 5-16 for more information, including important safety information.
+In addition, the vehicle has a passenger sensing system which is designed to turn off the front outboard passenger frontal airbag and passenger knee airbag under certain conditions.
+See Passenger Sensing System on page 3-23 and Passenger Airbag Status Indicator on page 5-15 for more information, including important safety information.

-A label on the sun visor says, "Never put a rear-facing child seat in the front."
+Never put a rear-facing child seat in the front.
 This is because the risk to the rear-facing child is so great, if the airbag deploys.

-A child in a rear-facing child restraint can be seriously injured or killed if the right front passenger airbag inflates.
+A child in a rear-facing child restraint can be seriously injured or killed if the front outboard passenger frontal airbag inflates.
 This is because the back of the rear-facing child restraint would be very close to the inflating airbag.
-A child in a forward-facing child restraint can be seriously injured or killed if the right front passenger airbag inflates and the passenger seat is in a forward position.
+A child in a forward-facing child restraint can be seriously injured or killed if the front outboard passenger frontal airbag inflates and the passenger seat is in a forward position.

-Even if the passenger sensing system has turned off the right front passenger airbag(s), no system is fail-safe.
-No one can guarantee that an airbag will not deploy under some unusual circumstance, even though the airbag(s) are turned off.
+Even if the passenger sensing system has turned off the front outboard passenger airbag(s), no system is fail-safe.
+No one can guarantee that an airbag will not inflate under some unusual circumstance, even though the airbag(s) are off.

 Secure rear-facing child restraints in a rear seat, even if the airbag(s) are off.
-If you secure a forward-facing child restraint in the right front seat, always move the front passenger seat as far back as it will go.
+If you secure a forward-facing child restraint in the front outboard passenger seat, always move the seat as far back as it will go.
 It is better to secure the child restraint in a rear seat.

 See Passenger Sensing System on page 3-23 for additional information.

-If the child restraint has the LATCH system, see Lower Anchors and Tethers for Children (LATCH System) on page 3-37 for how and where to install the child restraint using LATCH.
-If a child restraint is secured using a safety belt and it uses a top tether, see Lower Anchors and Tethers for Children (LATCH System) on page 3-37 for top tether anchor locations.
+If the child restraint uses a top tether, see Lower Anchors and Tethers for Children (LATCH System) on page 3-38 for top tether anchor locations.